MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review all activities performed by the app.
 1. Review the scopes granted by the app.
 1. Review the user activity associated with the app.

+### App metadata associated with suspicious mail-related activity

+**Severity**: Medium

+**MITRE IDs**: T1114

+This detection generates alerts for non-Microsoft OAuth apps with metadata (name, URL, publisher, etc.) that has previously been observed in apps with suspicious mail-related activity.
+These apps might be part of the same attack campaign and possibly involved in exfiltration of sensitive information.

+**TP or FP?**

+- **TP**: If you can confirm that the app has created mailbox rules or made a large number of unusual Graph API calls to the Exchange workload.

+   **Recommended action**:
+    - Investigate the app's registration details on app governance and visit Azure Active Directory for more details.
+    - Contact the users or admins who granted consent or permissions to the app.
+Verify if the changes were intentional.
+    - Search the CloudAppEvents table in advanced hunting to understand app activity and identify data accessed by the app.
+Check affected mailboxes and review messages that might have been read or forwarded by the app itself or rules that it has created.
+    - Verify whether the app is critical to your organization before considering any containment actions.
+Deactivate the app using app governance or Azure AD to prevent it from accessing resources.
+Existing app governance policies might have already deactivated the app.

+- **FP**: If you can confirm that no unusual activities were performed by the app and that the app has a legitimate business use in the organization.

+  **Recommended Action**: Dismiss the alert

+**Understand the scope of the breach**

+1. Review all activities performed by the app.
+1. Review the scopes granted to the app.
+1. Review the user activity associated with the app.

 ## Next steps